-We stopped consuming animal products in the beginning of 2019 and were vegetarian for some years before that, obviously before realizing what actually goes on in dairy and egg industries.
 It was around the same time as I found out about fur farming in Finland, and that enraged me.
 I had no idea that such practices occurred.
 Cruelty towards animals always upset me – because I feel animals are especially innocent and it’s plain evil to harm them.
 I always found it disgusting that people ate certain animals but for many years I was indifferent to the suffering of chickens and fish.
-I excused myself out of habit and because I thought I ‘ate only a little’ of it.
+I excused myself out of habit and because I thought I ate ‘only a little’ of it.
 Some years ago I stopped being such a hypocrite.
 I spent my childhood around the lovely stray dogs in India and considered myself an animal lover since day 1.
 I have volunteered at animal shelters in cities I’ve lived in.
-Recently, I’ve also participated in local street activism in Helsinki.
+Recently, I’ve also participated in local street activism.

-There is much information available online, if only you look.
+There is so much information available online, if only you look.
 When we start seeing other animals as individuals, our perspective changes to see the reality, beyond what we’ve been taught to accept from an early age.
 As humans, we have a moral sense and know it’s wrong to exploit and kill other beings.
-Why exclude ‘farmed’ animals from your consideration?
+Why exclude farmed animals from our consideration?
 To the animals, it makes no difference if they are farmed or wild, everyone suffers the same.
-Farmed animals suffer a lot as they live their entire short life in captivity in miserable conditions before they are trucked off to a slaughterhouse, where you can imagine the horror that awaits.
+Farmed animals suffer immensely as they live their entire short life in captivity in often miserable, crowded conditions, before they are trucked off to a slaughterhouse, where you can imagine the horror that awaits them.

 We would recommend watching the following: